ben182/laravel-auto-translate/README.md

 ### All translations

-To overwrite all your existing target language keys with the translation of the source language simply call
+To overwrite all your existing target language keys with the translation of the source language simply call:

 ```bash
 php artisan autotrans:all